By Steve & Tamami Laser

 Customers can opt for the Gathers Sky Sound InterNavi system with a dashtop-mounted screen and navigation unit, as an additional Honda Access genuine accessory for the S660.

-The limited edition S660 Modulo X Version Z is priced in Japan at ¥3,150,400 (about $28,800), including a 6-speed manual transmission and unchanged 660cc DOHC turbocharged engine.
-The InterNavi system is available for an extra charge.
+The limited edition S660 Modulo X Version Z includes a 6-speed manual transmission and unchanged 660cc DOHC turbocharged engine.
+The InterNavi system is available as an option.

 Our Quick Look at the S660 Komorebi in Japan